StoneBlue/EngineEnhancement/README.md

 - `hiddenEngine`: (Required, string) The `thrustVectorTransformName` of the engine to hide.

-###GimbalHider
-The GimbalHider module hides all ModuleGimbal instances in a part except for the first one.
-All hidden gimbals are locked/freed when the visible gimbal is locked/freed.

 ##LICENSE:
 This work is licensed under a [Creative Commons Attribution-Share Alike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).